jeremy-oc/webdev-program/courses/4_introduction-to-javascript/1_javascript-basics.md

 3. User enters their name and clicks OK
 4. Browser shows alert: "Hello, [Name]!
 Welcome to my website!"
 5. Console shows: "Greeting displayed for: [Name]"

+### Video Integration Checklist:
+- [ ] Applied proper JavaScript syntax from the tutorial
+- [ ] Used appropriate data types as demonstrated
+- [ ] Followed coding conventions shown in the video
+- [ ] Implemented clean, readable code structure

 ---